aldo2102/mas-cloud-plus/README.md

-# -MAB-CC-Framework
-MultiAgent Based Cloud Computing Framework
-# mas-cloud-plus
+# MAS-Cloud+

+A Multi-agent Architecture for Optimized Cloud Resource Management